 Known for its rich yellow colour, turmeric has been used for thousands of years in Ayurvedic medicine thanks to its superfood properties.
 Nowadays, turmeric is used to reduce inflammation, soothe the stomach and brighten the skin.
-It can be used in curries, mixed with cinnamon and coconut milk to make a warming turmeric latte or you can get your fix from all our High Performance Beforeyouspeak coffees.
+It can be used in curries or mixed with cinnamon and coconut milk to make a warming turmeric latte.

-This wonder-root superfood isn’t just for flavouring your nanna’s favourite lollies, but can be used for a range of health benefits.
-Studies have shown that ginger can help with digestion and reduce pain and inflammation.
-So make sure to take advantage of the complimentary pickled ginger next time you’re at your local sushi train and women who suffer from menstrual cramps can steep some chopped up fresh ginger in hot water to brew a soothing tea.
+This wonder-root superfood isn’t just for flavouring your nana's favourite lollies!
+A great source of antioxidants, ginger can be used for a whole range of health benefits.
+Studies have shown that ginger can help with digestion and reduce pain and inflammation and is a widely used ingredient to help manage nausea and motion sickness.
+Studies suggest that when consumed daily, ginger can reduce muscle pain and can ease menstrual cramps.Make sure to take advantage of the complimentary pickled ginger next time you’re at your local sushi train or steep some chopped up fresh ginger in hot water to brew a soothing tea.

 Ever noticed that tray of grass at a juice bar and wondered why people were adding it to their smoothie?
 As it turns out, wheatgrass isn’t just any old green turf.
 It has a concentrated range of nutrients, vitamins and minerals including iron, magnesium and Vitamin A. As well as its abundance of antioxidants, wheatgrass also contains 17 amino acids which are important for our bodies’ daily functioning.

-Did your parents ever tell you to remember to eat your greens?
-And no, it wasn’t justa trick to get you to finish your dinner before you could have dessert!
+Didn’t your parents ever tell you to remember to eat your greens?
+Turns out it wasn’t just a trick to get you to finish your dinner before you could have dessert!
 Dark, leafy greens like silverbeet, spinach and kale (that’s right, kale isn’t just a vegan trend) are all jam packed with Vitamin A (beneficial for eye health), Vitamin C (helps boost immunity) and Vitamin K (to aid in bone health) as well as a range of B Vitamins including folate, which can promote good heart health.

 In addition to tasting delicious (baked, pan-fried, sashimi - it doesn’t matter!), salmon boasts a high protein content and numerous health benefits.
 It’s omega-3 fatty acids are important for heart health and studies show they can help reduce the risk of cardiovascular disease.
 Salmon also contains a mineral called selenium, which helps to regulate the production of our thyroid hormone.